Buckeye 50000 Water Fire Extinguisher

 1. Total Thermal Extraction

-The Buckeye 50000 is the primary specified choice for facilities focusing on "Clean" safety:
+The Buckeye 50000 is the primary specified choice for facilities focusing on clean, residue-free fire safety:

-- Educational & Religious Facilities: The 2-A rating and simple operation make it the ideal first-response tool for teachers in hallways and assembly halls.
+- Educational and Religious Facilities: The 2-A rating and simple operation make it the ideal first-response tool for teachers in hallways and assembly halls.

-- Hospitality & Guest Services: Provides discreet, professional-grade protection in hotels where a "dust cloud" from an ABC unit would cause respiratory distress.
+- Hospitality and Guest Services: Provides discreet, professional-grade protection in hotels where a dust cloud from an ABC unit would cause respiratory distress.

-- Parking Garages: When combined with an approved antifreeze charge, the 50000 is the perfect solution for loading docks and seasonal structures.
+- Parking Garages: When combined with an approved antifreeze charge, the 50000 is an effective solution for loading docks and seasonal structures.

-- Research & Development Labs: Used as a supplemental extinguisher in areas where ABC powder would contaminate delicate experiments.
+- Research and Development Labs: Used as a supplemental extinguisher in areas where ABC powder would contaminate delicate experiments.

 | Manufacturer | Buckeye Fire Equipment |